Joi Arcand: Work

 Arcand has served as chair of the board of directors for Paved Art and New Media in Saskatoon, and along with Felicia Gay was the co-founder of the Red Shift Gallery, a contemporary Aboriginal art gallery also in Saskatoon that was in operation from 2006 to 2010.

 She was the founder of Kimiwan, a 'zine for Indigenous artists and writers that published eight issues from 2012 to 2014.
 Arcand curated the zine with her cousin Mika Lafond as a way to showcase Aboriginal-inspired visual art and writings.
 The magazine focused on decolonization, healing and family.
-Arcand took inspiration from her involvement in the R.A.I.N. (radical art in nature) collective in Vancouver in order to found Kimiwan.
+Arcand took inspiration from her involvement in the R.A.I.N. (radical art in nature) collective in Vancouver to found Kimiwan.
 She has also been published in BlackFlash Magazine.

 Arcand was the Nigig Visiting Artist in Residence in Indigenous Visual Culture with the Faculty of Design at OCAD University from 15 October – 11 November 2017.
-Her work has been exhibited at Gallery 101 (Ottawa), York Quay Gallery (Toronto), Mendel Art Gallery and Paved Arts (Saskatoon), and Grunt Gallery (Vancouver).
+Her work has been exhibited at Gallery 101 (Ottawa), York Quay Gallery (Toronto), Mendel Art Gallery and Paved Arts (Saskatoon), and Grunt gallery (Vancouver).

 Arcand's work explores personal and political experiences through the lens of her mixed-race identity.
 Arcand explores the revitalization of the Cree language through her art and has studied the language her whole life.
 She said that "Language is culture.
 There are far too many Indigenous languages that are either extinct or endangered.
-Cree has been named one of the three languages that remain 'viable' by Statistics Canada; the number of speakers varies from 12,000-75,000.
+Cree has been named one of the three languages that remain 'viable' by Statistics Canada; the number of speakers varies from 12,000–75,000.
 However, I realized that my own inability to speak the language means that in my family, the language is extinct.
 This realization triggered urgency in me that the time is now to start revitalizing our indigenous languages."
 Some of her past work depicts a world where English and French signage is replaced with the Cree language.